ishitaraina1807/Reading-Matters/README.md

 - **Book Details**: Get comprehensive information about a book, including its title, author, cover image, description, and more.
 Make informed decisions about your reading choices.

-- **Save Favorites**: Create an account and log in to save your favorite books.
-Your personalized collection is securely stored using Firebase authentication and Firestore.

 - **User-Friendly Interface**: The app features an intuitive and visually pleasing interface, designed with Tailwind CSS.
 Enjoy a smooth and engaging browsing experience.

 - **Responsive Design**: Access the app from various devices, including desktops, tablets, and smartphones.
 The responsive design ensures a consistent experience across platforms.